justmejay/grasscommscript/README.md

 ## **CONFIGURE TERMUX**

 After Installing Termux, Make Sure You Allowed Storage Permission On Termux (device app) Settings.
+Or Run This Command In Termux -

+> termux-setup-storage

 **Install Python 3.10 -**